ml-lab-cuny/menge_ros/README.md

 ~~~
 rosrun menge_sim menge_sim -p examples\core\tradeshow.xml
 ~~~
 4. The previous command should start the simulator with the tradeshow world and as many robots as specified in the `examples\core\tradeshow\tradeshowS.xml`.
-The various sample environments files included in MengeROS can be found in examples.tar.gz in this repository.
+The various sample environments files included in MengeROS can be found in the examples folder in this repository.
 5. Press space to start the simulation; pressing space again will pause the simulation.
 6. The robot in the simulator can be controlled externally using any controller than sends [Twist](http://docs.ros.org/api/geometry_msgs/html/msg/Twist.html) messages.